Meghan Says Life as Royal Made Her Suicidal

 Meghan, 39, made the disclosures in an eagerly anticipated, and at times incendiary, interview on CBS with Oprah Winfrey that aired in the United States in prime time.
 In describing a royal life that began as a fairy tale but quickly turned cruel, her blunt answers raised the combustible issues of race and privilege in the most rarefied echelon of British society.

-For an American audience that has lapped up the palace intrigue depicted in the popular TV series “The Crown,” it was the equivalent of an explosive bonus episode,
+For an American audience that has lapped up the palace intrigue depicted in the popular TV series “The Crown,” it was the equivalent of an explosive bonus episode.

 For the royal family, already preoccupied by the hospitalization of its patriarch, Prince Philip, it was both an embarrassing airing of dirty laundry and a painful reminder, a year after Harry and Meghan turned their backs on royal life, that the wounds from that rupture had yet to heal.